psrenergy/PSRClassesInterface.jl/docs/src/psrdatabasesqlite/rules.md

 ```

-### Time Series
+### Time Series Files

-- All Time Series for the elements from a Collection should be stored in a Table
+- All Time Series files for the elements from a Collection should be stored in a Table
 - The Table name should be the same as the name of the Collection followed by `_time_series_files`, as presented below

 <p style="text-align: center"> COLLECTION_vector_ATTRIBUTE</p>